Faculty and Staff

-Instructional Technology Services offers different trainings to enhance your online teaching experience.
-Check out the ITS website to view the schedule of trainings that include eCampus, Best Practices of Teaching Online, Improving Your Online Course, Video Best Practices, and much more.
+The Office for Academic Innovation offers different trainings to enhance your online teaching experience.
+Check out the AI website to view the schedule of trainings that include Canvas, Best Practices for Teaching Online, Improving Your Online Course, Video Best Practices, and much more.

 The Center for Teaching Excellence offers guidance and resources in Course Design, Program Redesign, Online Course Designs, Blended and Flipped Learning, while also offering workshops for both Teachers and Graduate Students.